-We spoke with staff who told us the management of medical emergencies was included in the staff induction programme and that training was updated on an annual basis in keeping with best practice guidance.
-We reviewed training records and evidenced that staff last completed medical emergency refresher training during October 2019.
-We found that this training included first aid and scenario-based exercises that simulated medical emergencies that have the potential to occur in a dental practice.
-These included; anaphylaxis; asthma; cardiac emergencies; myocardial infarction; epileptic seizures; hypoglycaemia; syncope; choking and aspiration; and adrenaline insufficiency.
+We spoke with Dr Kennedy who told us the management of medical emergencies was included in the staff induction programme and that training was updated on an annual basis in keeping with best practice guidance.
+We reviewed training records and evidenced that staff last completed medical emergency refresher training during December 2019.
+We found that the 2019 training included first aid and scenario-based exercises that simulated medical emergencies that have the potential to occur in a dental practice.
+These included; anaphylaxis;

+asthma; cardiac emergencies; myocardial infarction; epileptic seizures; hypoglycaemia; syncope; choking and aspiration; and adrenaline insufficiency.

-Staff who spoke with us demonstrated a good understanding of the actions to be taken in the event of a medical emergency and were able to identify to us the location of medical emergency medicines and equipment.
-Staff told us that they felt well prepared to manage a medical emergency should this occur.
+Dr Kennedy confirmed that staff demonstrated a good understanding of the actions to be taken in the event of a medical emergency and were able to identify the location of medical emergency medicines and equipment.
+Dr Kennedy told us that the staff felt well prepared to manage a medical emergency should this occur.